saurabytes/MonarchMoneyTrendReport/README.md

 # FEATURES:

 * **Reports / Trends** - Summarize your Monarch Money history comparing to Last month, Same month last year or Same quarter last year.
 Display a monthly grid of your history for This Year, Last Year or Last 12 months including YTD totals and Monthly average.
-Customize if you want the Comparison to include the full month and if the monthly average includes the current month.
+Customize if you want the comparison and averages to include the current month.
 Drill down to monthly and year-to-date totals to see trends for your groups & categories.
 Sort the data by any column and export your data to Excel or Numbers.

 * **Reports / Accounts** - Summarize all your Account balances on one screen with sorting and exporting.
 Compare to different time periods (This week, Last two weeks, This month, 3 months, 6 months, 1 year, 2 years and 3 years)